-In-home care has become a popular alternative to receiving care in a nursing home or assisted living facility because these care services allow seniors to age in their own homes.
+In-home care has become a popular alternative to receiving care in a nursing home or assisted living facility so that seniors and adults with disabilities can live in their own homes.

-However, one common limitation that many seniors who age in place experience is the inability to complete daily tasks.
-While home caregivers can take care of many daily tasks for seniors with physical or cognitive limitations, it still benefits seniors to be able to do daily activities themselves.
+However, one common limitation that many seniors and adults with disabilities experience is the inability to complete daily tasks.
+While home caregivers can take care of many daily tasks for their clients with physical or cognitive limitations, it still benefits them to be able to do daily activities themselves.

 If you have a loved one that has difficulty with activities of daily living (ADL) due to a physical or mental impairment, they could benefit from occupational therapy services.

 Assisting Hands Home Care provides occupational therapy for senior citizens and adults with disabilities in Fort Myers, FL.

 Our occupational therapists are licensed and accredited to help those dealing with physical or mental impairments improve their ability to perform daily tasks on their own.

 Occupational therapy can help your loved ones regain their independence and confidence.

 There are many people that are confused about how occupational therapy is different from physical therapy.

 The main difference is that occupational therapy aims to improve the patient’s ability to handle daily activities, or occupations, while physical therapy helps the patient regain strength and mobility.